 Taking a phone with you when you are swimming is recommended should you get into trouble.
 We stock Swim Secure's Waterproof Phone Pouch.

 Taking a bright coloured tow float with you whilst swimming is advisable.
 It has a strap which attaches around your waist, and the bright colour will alert other water users like boats and jet skis to your presence.
-The Swim Secure dry bag allow you to store some items in it like clothes and valuables and can support an adult's weight if you need to rest.
+The Puffin - Billy Eco25 Recycled Drybag Wild Swimming Tow Float allows you to store some items in it like clothes and valuables.

 Check out the tow floats we stock here.